phgelado/L-AbbeFaria-/README.md

 Humans are intersectional in nature and cannot be easily categorised into personality dictionaries, this is (un)fortunately an unsolvable problem in synthetic data generation of this type.
 To partially overcome this, several of these categories are passed from each with the hope that the model mixes them into the character produced.
 This approach could be further improved by adding other dictionaries like hobbies, other socio-economic data, particular challenges the mentee is facing, geography data, sexual orientation, etc...

-Even doing this for some reason the model converges on the name `Alex` extremely often.
+Even doing this for some reason the model converges on the name `Alex` extremely often irrespective of it being inconsistent with traits being passed in the character dictionary.
 For example, from one of the final training examples:

-`I'm Alex, a 26-year-old Public Relations Specialist working in the bustling heart of London`
+`I'm Alex, a 26-year-old Public Relations Specialist working in the bustling heart of London.
+I was born and raised in a small town in Greece,`

+which is statistically improbable.
+This could also be misconstrued as "diversity" as we might argue, that it being a tail of the distribution it's a good sample, rather it's likely inconsistent with reality and occurring due to English being a large subset of the corpora the model has seen.
 We might also need a name dictionary!

 ## Quality of advice